March 16, 2017 12 Top Product Scanner Apps

 11. Teach Me Makeup

-Makeup Forever links products and how-to’s in one scan with their Teach Me Makeup app.
-Users simply need to scan a Makeup Forever product and the app will pull out relevant tutorials that can easily be saved on a playlist and shared in social media.
-Besides tutorials, the app also provides extra content about the products and includes a store locator to guide users to the nearest retailers, as well as an online shop with 50 of their top selling items.
+Makeup Forever links products and how-to’s in one scan with their visual search Teach Me Makeup app.
+Users simply need to scan a Makeup Forever product and the app will pull out relevant tutorials.
+These can easily be saved on a playlist and shared in social media.
+Besides tutorials, the app also provides extra content about the products and includes a store locator to guide users to the nearest retailers.
+Moreover, it works as an online shop with 50 of their top selling items.